-Community participation is an integral part of risk management.
-The engagement plan used identifies key stakeholders and the level, method and timing of stakeholder engagement for this Plan, and has been developed using International Association for Public Participation Australasia (IAP2).
-The engagement levels within IAP2 are as follows:
+Community and stakeholder participation is an integral part of fire risk management.
+The engagement plan (Section 3.1) identifies key community and stakeholder groups and the level, method and timing of engagement for this plan.
+It has been developed using the International Association for Public Participation Australasia (IAP2) spectrum.
+The engagement levels within the IAP2 spectrum are as follows: